prempatel013/CCTV-/README.md

 - Use `yolov8n.pt` for speed (nano model)
 - Adjust `detection_interval` in config
 - Reduce frame resolution for faster processing

+### Upgrading Detection
+- Change the model path in `main.py` or `detector.py` to use a more accurate YOLOv8 model
+- Set per-class thresholds for fine-grained control
+- Add or remove target classes as needed
+- Integrate tracking or zone logic in the pipeline (see TODOs in `main.py`)

 ## 🚨 Alert Examples